 Tips to Safely Move House plants to your New Home

-The better care you will give your plants during the big moving day, the more easily and quickly they will adjust in your new house environment.
-We understand while relocating at your new destination, you will have plenty of belongings which needs your complete attention to pack and move them safely at your new address.
+The better care you will give your plants during the big moving day, the more easily and quickly they will adjust to your new house environment.
+We understand while relocating to your new destination, you will have plenty of belongings that need your complete attention to pack and move them safely at your new address.

-But there’s no need to be tensed anymore, as we are here to guide you how you can relocate your Houseplants safely in your new home.
+But there’s no need to be tense anymore, as we are here to guide you on how you can relocate your Houseplants safely in your new home.

 If you have control to schedule your relocation and want to shift your desired plants without losing them, then try to arrange your upcoming move in any of the other seasons, which will help you to transport your plants in a more relaxed manner.

 Try to trim your plants before moving them

 To support your plants, preserve energy during shifting in your new home, be sure they remain healthy as much as possible during the entire relocation process.
 One of the safest ways to move them safely is to trim all the dead and extra branches and leaves so that the plant will not waste any energy on spare parts, which is not necessary.

 If you have trimmed your plants long back, then immediately trim them before moving day, so that you will not have to face any difficulty during transit.

 Re-pot your small plants in a plastic container